Bookkeeping Struggles

 Sometimes, the bank feed disconnects, or a transaction simply fails to import.
 If your bank statement shows a $500 payment that is completely absent from QuickBooks, your reconciliation will be off by exactly $500.
 You must manually add the missing transaction to your register.

-Step-by-Step Fix for Reconciliation
+The 5-Step Forensic Fix for Reconciliation

 When I troubleshoot a failed reconciliation, I follow a strict forensic process.
 Here is how you can do it: